tmatofa/quickstart-eks-cdk-python/README.md

 TODO: Walk through how to do a few basic things in Kibana with searching and dashboarding your logs.

-## Checking out Grafana and the out-of-the-box metrics dashboards
+## (Optional) How to access Prometheus and Grafana if you choose to deploy them

 We have deployed an in-VPC private Network Load Balancer (NLB) to access your Grafana service to visualize the metrics from the Prometheus we've deployed onto the cluster.